Edgar-Donk/frothy-brew/docs/dpi/tk_widgets.rst

 A medley of widgets - buttons, check buttons, radio buttons, labels and label frames with a list box and entry thrown in for good measure.
-On the left is the original on the right as shown by a DPI aware program (Thonny).
+On the left is the original on the right as shown by a DPI aware program (Spyder).
 The program was almost pure script, with a function to help show the selected variables.
 The two resulting images are almost comparable in size, the text hasn't changed much but the left-hand has heavier (darker) lettering.
 The